 How To Make Salsa Without Cilantro

-Personally, I at least double the cilantro.
+Personally, I double the cilantro.
 I love it!

 How To Make Salsa With Fresh Tomatoes

 Prefer salsa with fresh tomatoes?
 Maybe you have a garden full of vine ripened tomatoes or just got back from the farmers’ market.
 Instead of this recipe, try pico de gallo, which is a chunky fresh tomato salsa.